 You can arrange for your child to have extra English lessons after school but you need to remember that the child may be very tired after spending a day at school, speaking in English.
 You know your child's needs best.

 When your child starts school, support will be organised by teachers once they know what your child's needs are.
 The Ethnic Minority Achievement Team provides advice to schools on how your child can best be supported.

-If your child is called names in school or treated unfairly, speak to the Headteacher at the school or contact us.
-An information leaflet is available to parents and carers of children who are racially harassed.
+If your child is called names in school or treated unfairly, speak to the headteacher at the school or contact us.
+There is an information leaflet for parents and carers of children who are racially harassed.

 Schools will listen to requests based on ethnicity.
 For example, if you are not happy for your daughter to wear shorts for PE and would prefer her to wear tracksuit bottoms, the school will respect this view.

 The purpose of the Ethnic Minority Achievement policy is to clarify the action the local authority and schools should take to:

 - ensure that services to pupils from Minority Ethnic groups enable the five outcomes to be achieved

 - prepare all young people to participate in our increasingly multi-ethnic and multi-cultural society

 - support the development of strong and confident identities for all pupils, as individuals and members of communities